The Hauptwache is the city center and the most famous square of the Main metropolis. The square is the real heart of Frankfurt's city centre.

 The Hauptwache was the seat of the city militia and also contained a prison.

 Among others, the councillor Senckenberg (brother of the naturalist) and the notorious "Schinderhannes" were imprisoned here.

 The Hauptwache gained historical significance through the storming of the guard on 3 April 1833, when about 50 young revolutionaries wanted to give a signal for the establishment of a republic.

 Since 1904, the historic guard building has housed the popular Café Hauptwache.
 This, and especially the adjacent Normaluhr, became the most famous meeting place for dates in the city centre.

 In 1944, the Hauptwache was completely burnt out after heavy bombing.

 In 1954 it was reopened and in 1967, during the construction of the subway, it was first completely dismantled, and then a year later, rebuilt above the subway station.

 Also the Café Hauptwache was reopened.
-In the summer, you can watch the hectic hustle and bustle around the centre of Frankfurt's city centre in the cosy Äppler Garden.
+In the summer you can watch the hustle and bustle around the center of Frankfurt in the garden.

-The resulting square is to regain its pre-war name "Schillerplatz" and the statue of the poet Schiller, banished to the Taunusanlage, is to return to the centre of the square, analogous to the Goethe monument.
+The resulting square is to regain its pre-war name "Schillerplatz" and the statue of the poet Schiller, relegated to the Taunusanlage, is to return to the centre of the square, analogous to the Goethe monument.

 Text from: Frankfurt-Tipp.de